cypherpunk-academy/2064/en/061_1918_2023_Interrogation_1.md

 Ah.
 Berthold, the tub.
 I don't want this to be another mess."
-Bertold comes back and pushes a metal tub with his foot behind Hilde's chair.
+Berthold comes back and pushes a metal tub with his foot behind Hilde's chair.

-Hilde looks at the captain seriously: "You are responsible for what you do.
+Hilde looks at the captain seriously: "You are responsible for what you do, you personally.
-You personally.
 You're an adult.
 You can't hide behind an order or any group or leader.
 What you do, you do it yourself."

-The captain laughs: "Yes, I will.
+The captain laughs: "Yes, I will, me alone.
-Me alone.
 Out of conviction."
 He's grinning.
-"Together with Bertold."
+"Together with Berthold."
 He presses the pistol harder against Hilde's forehead and shouts slightly excited: "Think your last thought!"
 Then he pulls the trigger.
 Hilde's face freezes, her neck twitches.
 "Click!"

-The captain laughs: "Boom!
+The captain laughs "Boom!
 You're still alive.
 Did you think I'd just shoot you here?
 No, no, no, no, no, no, no.
 We still need you.